dja12123/Towny/README.md

 WARNNING!!
 This plug-in has been modified for personal use and is not fully compatible with WorldGuard

-There may be a bug because I did not modify the code while I understood the structure of the program
+There may be a bug because I did not modify the code without understanding the structure of the program
 <p align="center">
 <img src="http://towny.palmergames.com/wp-content/uploads/2013/01/townylogo.png" height="155" width="153">
 </p>